Shikaga/PitchBlackAnalysis/index.md

 In fact, when we see him here, we are reminded of the opening scene on the ice planet in *Chronicles*.
 Riddick is clearly a person who is perfectly happy with his own company, as though self banishment is Riddick's natural state.

 And it seems as though he would have been happy to continue this way, if he could.
-Riddick finds a well stocked mercenary station, a potential way of the planet.
+Riddick finds a well stocked mercenary station, a potential way off the planet.
 But while he takes some of the food and supplies, he shows no interest in escaping.

 It is a real shame that this is the direction that the film had to go, because it was this "forty days in the desert" that was the most interesting part of *Riddick*, however brief it was.

 In many ways it is actually reminiscent of *Castaway (2000)*, with a CG dog taking the place of a volleyball.
-It would have been a bold choice if they had continued in the is fashion, although it probably presenting the audience with *Castaway* in space was not going to appeal to general audiences, at least not the ones that were going to see the third film in the Riddick franchise.
+It would have been a bold choice if they had continued in the is fashion, although probably presenting the audience with *Castaway* in space was not going to appeal to general audiences, at least not the ones that were going to see the third film in the Riddick franchise.

 But of course, things can never be that simple.
-Soon enough Riddick see the literal and metaphorical clouds on the horizon and he senses that it is time for him to move on again.
+Soon enough Riddick sees the literal and metaphorical clouds on the horizon and he senses that it is time for him to move on again.
 With no other obvious choices available to him, he returns to the mercenary station and activates the emergency beacon, summoning bounty hunters to arrest him.

 And so, we get to the inevitable core of the films, the arrival of bounty hunters.

 I am still surrounded by Assholes!
 ----------------------------------

-But after setting up an solid premise, *Riddick* made the same fatal mistake that *Chronicles* made: they made Riddick the hero of the movie.
+But after setting up a solid premise, *Riddick* made the same fatal mistake that *Chronicles* made: they made Riddick the hero of the movie.

 This mistake is so tragic, because of how easy it is to make.
-In a sense, the film was doomed from it's title.
+In a sense, the film was doomed from its title.
 One cannot blame Hollywood for taking it as a forgone conclusion that the film should focus on Riddick.
 But as soon as it did, it was forever cursed.

 They looked at *Pitch Black*, and saw the mechanics: the darkness, the aliens, the survivors fighting together.
 And yet they failed to see that the reason that it works so well is because of the characters of Fry, Johns and the other survivors.